TengMCing/visage/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of visage is to …
+The goal of visage is to provide an lightweight OOP system and a set of tools for running visual inference experiments.

 ## Installation